-Ceuta, Melilla profile
++Ceuta, Melilla profile

 Head of State: King Felipe VI

-Ceuta and Melilla enjoy local autonomy and have their own governments.
-They return deputies and senators to the Spanish parliament in Madrid.
-Until 1995 they were administered by provincial governments - Cadiz for Ceuta, Malaga for Melilla.
+Ceuta and Melilla enjoy local autonomy and have their own governments, led by city presidents.
+They return deputies and senators to the Spanish parliament.
+Until 1995 they were administered by provincial governments - Cadiz for Ceuta, and Malaga for Melilla.

 The national networks of Spain's public broadcaster, RadioTelevision Espanola (RTVE), are available in Ceuta and Melilla.
 They are served by commercial stations.